Police Blotter: May 26, 2021

 FELONY ARRESTS

-Stephen K. Green, 50, of the 400 block of Third Street, Willows, was arrested by the Colusa Police Department at 3:24 a.m.
-May 24 at Jackpot in Colusa on suspicion of resisting an executive officer, resisting arrest and driving without a license.
-He was booked into the Colusa County Jail.
+Ryan Ott, 30, of the 2800 block of Monroe Road, Yuba City, was arrested by the Yuba City Police Department at 3:40 a.m.
+May 25 in the 900 block of Gray Avenue on suspicion of grand theft, burglary, carrying a loaded firearm in public, and being a prohibited person in possession of a firearm.
+He was booked into Sutter County Jail.

-Margarito G. Guiterrez, 69, of the 100 block of Tuttle Lane, Colusa, was arrested by the California Highway Patrol at 10:25 p.m.
-May 22 on westbound State Route 20 west of Niagara Road on suspicion of driving under the influence of drugs or alcohol causing great bodily injury.
-He was booked into the Colusa County Jail.

-Joshua C. Hanson, 28, of the 6100 block of Highway 162, Willows, was arrested by the Colusa Police Department at 3:24 a.m.
-May 24 at Jackpot in Colusa on suspicion of resisting an executive officer, resisting arrest and an outstanding warrant.
-He was booked into the Colusa County Jail.
+Alvin D.D.
+Mosley, 36, of Penn Valley, was arrested by the Yuba County Sheriff’s Office at 1:25 a.m.
+May 24 in the 800 block of North Beale Road on suspicion of threatening to commit a crime and vandalism.
+He was booked into Yuba County Jail.

 DUI ARRESTS

+Jorge Escalante Ortiz, 28, of Gridley, was arrested by the California Highway Patrol at 5:49 a.m.
+May 24 on Highway 99 north of Highway 70.
+They were booked into Sutter County Jail.

-Ruben C. Zavala, 32, of the 800 block of First Street, Arbuckle, was arrested by the California Highway Patrol at 9:03 p.m.
-May 23 in the 800 block of First Street in Arbuckle.
-He was booked into the Colusa County Jail.
+Jeffrey Clayton, 41, of the 800 block of Hammonton-Smartsville Road, Linda, was arrested by the Yuba City Police Department at 2:22 a.m.
+May 24 at Bridge Street and Plumas Street.
+He was booked into Sutter County Jail.

+Rafael Carrillo-Herrera, 66, of Yuba City, was arrested by the Yuba City Police Department at 9:35 p.m.
+May 23 on Bridge Street east of Gray Avenue.
+He was booked into Sutter County Jail.